Azure-Samples/cargotracker-liberty-aks/README.md

 You can open Cargo Tracker in your web browser and follow [Appendix 1 - Exercise Cargo Tracker Functionality](#appendix-1---exercise-cargo-tracker-functionality) to make some calls.

-Use the following commands to obtain URL of Cargo Tracker:
+Use the following commands to obtain URL of Cargo Tracker.
+When accessing the application, if you get "502 Bad Gateway" response, just wait a few minutes.

 ```bash
 GATEWAY_PUBLICIP_ID=$(az network application-gateway list \